 “We intend to reclaim our relationship as BLACK trans people to our movement legacy.
 It is in our reclaiming of this that we give ourselves permission to reclaim autonomy to our minds, to our bodies, and to our futures,” according to its website.

 The Trevor Project

-The Trevor Project is a nonprofit sucicide prevention and crisis intervention organization for the LGBTQ+ community.
-It is the world’s largest sucicide prevention and crisis organization.
+The Trevor Project is a nonprofit suicide prevention and crisis intervention organization for the LGBTQ+ community.
+It is the world’s largest suicide prevention and crisis organization.

 It was founded by writer James Lecesne, director/producer Peggy Rajski and producer Randy Stone.
 These three individuals created the Academy award winning short film “Trevor,” a film about a 13-year-old boy who was rejected by his friends due to his sexuality.